 I, of course, believe it can.
 Over the past decade I have personally seen businesses of all shapes and sizes take on various “as-a-service” applications to both quickly empower their workforces and customers, while also lessening the burden on IT.
 (To be fair, many times decisions were made for one of these reasons, not both.)
 As SaaS models turned into cloud apps – the benefit was only magnified.

 Also, the unlimited nature of the Caspio platform allows for more strategic vision with less tactical overhead as well.
 With older application models, using either per-user or CPU-based licensing – scale becomes an issue at many levels.
 Organizations must weight their vision against potential operating costs.
 And sometimes, tough decisions must be made and hard questions asked, such as “can we really afford to add this department as users and pay the huge monthly per-user surcharge?” or “can we expose this data or app to our customers on the web?”
 With Caspio and other true cloud app platforms, scale is not an issue.
-Add as many users as you like, build as many apps as you can envision – you will not incur additional fees for any of this.
+Add as many users as you like for any app you can envision.

 Many businesses are just now beginning to see how the cloud can impact their business in a positive way.
-The smarter businesses are using cloud apps and other cloud tools to both gain strategic vision, while also decrease tactical resources.
+The smarter businesses are using free online database builders and other cloud tools to both gain strategic vision, while also decrease tactical resources.
 The best part, is that little up front costs are involved, making it a low-risk, high reward endeavor to start evaluating cloud platforms like Caspio right now.